Unsupervised Deep Video Denoising: Datasets

 \section{Datasets}

-We demonstrate the broad applicability of our approach by validating it on domains with different signal and noise structure: natural videos, fluorescence microscopy, and electron microscopy.
+We demonstrate the broad applicability of our approach by validating it on domains with different signal and noise structure: natural videos, raw videos, fluorescence microscopy, and electron microscopy.

-\textbf{Natural videos.} We perform controlled experiments on natural videos by adding iid Gaussian noise to the DAVIS dataset~\cite{davis}, which contains clean videos of resolution 854x480.
+\textbf{Natural videos.} We perform controlled experiments on natural videos by adding iid Gaussian noise to the DAVIS dataset~\cite{davis}.
 The training/validation/test split is 60/30/30 videos, respectively.
-We use an additional independent dataset for validation, Set8~\cite{fastdvdnet}, composed of 4 color videos from the Derfs Test Media collection and 4 color videos captured with a GoPro camera.
+We use three additional datasets for testing - Set8~\cite{fastdvdnet} composed of 4 videos from the Derfs Test Media collection and 4 videos captured with a GoPro camera, Derfs~\cite{mf2f} with 7 videos, and the first 10 videos from Vid3oC~\cite{vid3oc} dataset (See Suppl.
+D for details).

+\textbf{Raw videos.} We evaluate UDVD on a dataset of raw videos i.e with frame color channels interleaved according to the sensor mosaic containing real noise introduced in ~\cite{rawvideo}.
+The dataset contains 11 unique videos, each containing 7 frames, captured at five different ISO levels using a surveillance camera.
+Each video has 10 different noise realizations per frame, which are averaged to obtain an estimated clean version of the video.

-\textbf{Fluorescence microscopy.} We apply our approach to fluorescence-microscopy recordings of live cells from the cell-tracking challenge in~\cite{celltrack}.
+\textbf{Fluorescence microscopy.} We apply our approach to fluorescence-microscopy recordings of live cells in ~\cite{celltrack}.
 We use two videos: Fluo-C2DL-MSC (CTC-MSC) depicting mesenchymal stem cells, and Fluo-N2DH-GOWT1 (CTC-N2DH) depicting GOWT1 cells.
-This dataset illustrates the challenges of applying supervised approaches to real data: there is no ground-truth clean data, and the noise model is unknown.
+This dataset illustrates the challenges of applying supervised approaches to real data: there is no ground-truth clean data.

 \textbf{Electron microscopy.} We also apply our methodology to a transmission electron microscopy dataset from~\cite{mohan2020deep}.
 The data consist of a 40-frame video depicting a platinum nanoparticle supported on a cerium oxide base.
-The noise follows Poisson statistics.
-The average image intensity is 0.45 electrons/pixel, which results in an extremely low signal-to-noise ratio (a large fraction of pixels do not contain any electrons!).
+The average image intensity is 0.45 electrons/pixel, which results in an extremely low signal-to-noise ratio.
 As with the fluorescence-microscopy data, no ground-truth clean images are available.